judenimo/reality-jump/README.md

 ## Game Flow

-1. **Capture** - User takes a photo using the mobile camera
+1. **Splash** - Animated title screen with "Reality Jump" logo (3 seconds, fades out)
+2. **Capture** - "Hey Level Designer!" intro card with Take Photo button; decorative SVG background
+3. **Preview** - Photo preview with retake option
-2. **Upload** - Photo is compressed (max 1024px, JPEG 0.75) and sent to the backend
+4. **Upload** - Photo is compressed (max 1024px, JPEG 0.75) and sent to the backend
-3. **Validate** - Backend response is validated against the Zod SceneV1 schema
+5. **Validate** - Backend response is validated against the Zod SceneV1 schema
-4. **Preview** - Detected objects are shown overlaid on the photo with color-coded bounding boxes
+6. **Scene Preview** - Detected objects shown overlaid on the photo with color-coded bounding boxes
-5. **Play** - Phaser creates a platformer level; player navigates platforms, collects pickups, avoids enemies, reaches the exit
+7. **Play** - Phaser creates a platformer level; player navigates platforms, collects pickups, avoids patrolling enemies, reaches the exit
-6. **Win/Lose** - Win by reaching the exit flag.
+8. **Win/Lose** - Win by reaching the exit flag.
 Lose if health reaches 0.
 Score screen with options to replay or take a new photo

 ## Project Structure